 Granting Playboard permissions

-This section lets you choose the features you want to turn on in the Playboard.
+This section lets you choose the features you want to make visible in the Playboard.

 The features are grouped into three domains: